MartinR2345/MiniComplianceProgram/README.md

  <img src="https://i.imgur.com/cfgsLp1.png" height="80%" width="80%" alt="twentyControls"/>

  <p align="center">
- <strong>Phase Six: Add the Requirements, Owners On The Sheet With ChatGPT Assistance </strong> <br/>

  First, I wrote twenty requirements for each control then I use ChatGPT to review each control requirement and provide feedback on if it match the control or not.
 This way, I'm learning and ChatGPT is a mentor, not a quick fix.